avid-scholar/toybox/README.md

 7. whatever may become my interest in future (e.g. linux kernel module planned)

 If not specified otherwise target platform is always amd64 linux 2.6.x/3.x.x, compiler is gcc 4.2 or newer gcc (some dependencies on gcc extensions may be present).
 Most of mentioned is a rewrite of once written in proprietary projects, but there is absolutely no proprietary code here.
 Moreover i am reluctant to introduce any dependencies including boost and stl.
 Instead i prefer simpler and feature-scarce code which only does what i need.
-I'll appreciate any fixes, suggestions and any like input especially on 1 and 2.
-However quite likely i will not be able to respond immediatly.